-&lt;sup>2 In the District's Engineering Investigation (EI) prior to 1993-94, the accumulated change in storage was based on the basin storage in 1984 as considered full.
+&lt;sup>3 In the District's Engineering Investigation (EI) prior to 1993-94, the accumulated change in storage was based on the basin storage in 1984 as considered full.
 A concern arose regarding high groundwater levels in the Pressure Zone of the Bunker Hill Basin.
-Therefore, in response to the City of San Bernardino's comments on accumulated change in storage, all EI's since that time are based on 1993 basin storage.
+Therefore, in response to the City of San Bernardino's comments on accumulated change in storage, all El's since that time are based on 1993 basin storage levels considered as full.
+The BTAC makes annual recharge recommendations to optimize recharge.

-6.0 Task 3 - Total Groundwater Production for the Preceding Water Year (July 1, 2015 to June 30, 2016)
+6.0 Task 3 - Total Groundwater Production for the Preceding Water Year (July 1, 2019 to June 30, 2020)

-Production data for the preceding water year (July 1, 2015 to June 30, 2016) for the Bunker Hill Basin were obtained from the primary water purveyors as listed in Section 2.4.
+Production data for the preceding water year (July 1, 2019 to June 30, 2020) for the Bunker Hill Basin were obtained from the primary water purveyors as listed in Section 2.4.
 Production data for wells owned by some smaller water agencies were included if data was available from the Western-San Bernardino Watermaster, Western Municipal Water District and semiannual billing statements issued by the District.

-Appendix C shows the production for each groundwater well in the Bunker Hill Basin for the period July 2015 through June 2016.
-As summarized on the last page of the Appendix, groundwater production from the Bunker Hill Basin for the preceding water year was approximately 158,028 acre-ft.
+Appendix C shows the production for each groundwater well in the Bunker Hill Basin for the period July 2019 through June 2020.
+As summarized on the last page of the Appendix, groundwater production from the Bunker Hill Basin for the preceding water year was approximately 154,155 acre-ft.
 Table 5 summarizes the Bunker Hill Basin groundwater production for each of the sub-areas defined in Section 4.1.

-Groundwater production within the Bunker Hill Basin during the period July 2015 through June 2016 is shown on Figure 8.
+Groundwater production within the Bunker Hill Basin during the period July 2019 through June 2020 is shown on Figure 8.
 The Pressure Zone has the greatest density of higher producing facilities with pockets of substantial production scattered throughout the rest of the basin.

-7.0 Task 4 - Estimate of the Annual Change in Storage for the Current Water Year (July 1, 2016 to June 30, 2017)
+7.0 Task 4 - Estimate of the Annual Change in Storage for the Current Water Year (July 1, 2020 to June 30, 2021)

-To estimate annual change in storage for the current water year, a multiple regression analysis was performed for the period between 1991-2016 three parameters:
+To estimate annual change in storage for the current water year, a multiple regression analysis was performed for the period between 1991-2020 three parameters: